 The images and clip below are from a small group project that began with an idea from Kenyiah.
 This process involved collaboration with writing a script; sketching outfit designs and creating them with fabric; set design; and finally...the finished product of a short "movie."
 This work took several days and there was joy present in each moment.
 Think about all that was gained in this work.

 The environments at the schools in Reggio Emilia, Italy, are known to be the "third teacher."
 It is here that they have a teacher and an atelierista (a teacher with a background in the arts) in each classroom setting.
 The environment then becomes the third teacher inviting children's curiosity to wander with the provocations that are arranged throughout the room.
-Unfortunately, we do not have that second adult in the classroom in our situation and therefore making the environment the second teacher.
-In my opinion, having only one teacher in the environment makes it even more crucial for the design of the classroom setting to more stimulating and provoking for the children to engage in deeper learning.
 The environment needs to be designed in a way to inspire and cause wonder.

 The pictures below capture the joy of learning.